att/netarbiter/lma/README.md

 - Tags are *optional* and indexed.
 - A measurement is conceptually similar to a table.
 - A single measurement can belong to different retention policies.
 - A retention policy describes how long InfluxDB keeps data (DURATION) and how many copies of those data are stored in the cluster (REPLICATION).
+InfluxDB automatically creates a retention policy (duration = infinite and replication factor = 1).
 ```
 > show retention policies
 name    duration shardGroupDuration replicaN default